oottppxx/enigma2/zgemmah7/README.txt

   slot 4 is kept pristine).

-You can just rename the file in the tftpd root to something else when not needed, the 1st boot command will fail and the corresponding slot to the in use STARTUP_X file (which is copied over the /boot/STARTUP file itself) will be used and booted from/into.
+You can just rename the file in the tftpd root to something else when not needed, the 1st boot command will fail and the slot corresponding to the in use STARTUP_X file (which is copied over the /boot/STARTUP file itself) will be used and booted from/into.

 NOTES:
-Why not use 4 TFTP boot commands, 1 for each partition, and be done with it?
+Why not use 4 TFTP boot commands, 1 for each slot, and be done with it?
 Unfortunately it seems something in the original bootloader times out after 3 boot commands are made, so we wouldn't get down to the boot command for the slot, the boot would hang.
 I believe it's perfectly feasible to have 2 TFTP boot commands,